pavelstephan/pavelstephan-tcd1304_blackpill_firmware/README.md

 with any control board, but you may need to invert the output in the receiving device/ computer.

-Note the code was written using the STM Cube IDE and HAL libraries/functions (no RTOS), and it should be completely OS intependent (ie, work with a control computer running any OS).

 https://curiousscientist.tech/blog/tcd1304-linear-ccd-driving-the-ccd

 This was becuase his design is super slick in many important ways, uses minimal parts very